-Mr. Githongo informed the Committee that on 10th March 2004, he managed to Mr. Deepak Kamani was behind the contract between Anglo Leasing and F' Ministry of Home Affairs.
-He immediately telephoned the Vice-President, F was also the Minister for Home Affairs, to inform him of this discovery. with the Vice-President the information that he had just received that his into a contract with a company whose existence was doubtful arepsilonassociations.
-He advised that the Ministry should avoid the contra strieve doci people who in the past had caused great concern to the Governmen' lagari, howe
+Mr. Githongo informed the Committee that on 10th March 2004, he managed to establish that, indeed Mr. Deepak Kamani was behind the contract between Anglo Leasing and Finance Limited and the Ministry of Home Affairs.
+He immediately telephoned the Vice-President, Hon.
+Moody Awori, as he was also the Minister for Home Affairs, to inform him of this discovery.
+He claimed that he shared with the Vice-President the information that he had just received that his Ministry was about to enter into a contract with a company whose existence was doubtful and which also had doubtful associations.
+He advised that the Ministry should avoid the contract because; it was linked with people who in the past had caused great concern to the Government.

-According to Mr. Githongo, the Vice-President promised that he v
+According to Mr. Githongo, the Vice-President promised that he would look into the matter.